History of encyclopedias: Renaissance

 The term encyclopaedia was coined by 16th-century humanists who misread copies of their texts of Pliny and Quintilian, and combined the two Greek words "enkyklios paedia" into one word, έγκυκλοπαιδεία.
 The phrase enkyklios paedia (ἐγκύκλιος παιδεία) was used by Plutarch and the Latin word encyclopaedia came from him.
 The first work titled in this way was the Encyclopedia orbisque doctrinarum, hoc est omnium artium, scientiarum, ipsius philosophiae index ac divisio written by Johannes Aventinus in 1517.

+The Encyclopaedia Cursus Philosophici of Johann Heinrich Alsted is considered the final result of Renaissance Latin encyclopedism.
+Published in 1630, this major work is divided into seven volumes: Praecognita disciplinarum (knowledge of disciplines), Philologia (Philology), Philosophia theoretica (Theoretical Philosophy), Philosophia practica (Practical Philosophy), Tres superiores facultates (The three higher faculties); Artes mechanicae (Mechanical arts), and Farragines disciplinarum (Miscellaneous disciplines).

 The English physician and philosopher, Sir Thomas Browne used the word 'encyclopaedia' in 1646 in the preface to the reader to define his Pseudodoxia Epidemica, a major work of the 17th-century scientific revolution.
 Browne structured his encyclopaedia upon the time-honoured scheme of the Renaissance, the so-called 'scale of creation' which ascends through the mineral, vegetable, animal, human, planetary, and cosmological worlds.
 Pseudodoxia Epidemica was a European best-seller, translated into French, Dutch, and German as well as Latin it went through no fewer than five editions, each revised and augmented, the last edition appearing in 1672.

 Financial, commercial, legal, and intellectual factors changed the size of encyclopedias.
 During the Renaissance, middle classes had more time to read and encyclopedias helped them to learn more.
 Publishers wanted to increase their output so some countries like Germany started selling books missing alphabetical sections, to publish faster.
 Also, publishers could not afford all the resources by themselves, so multiple publishers would come together with their resources to create better encyclopedias.
 When publishing at the same rate became financially impossible, they turned to subscriptions and serial publications.
 This was risky for publishers because they had to find people who would pay all upfront or make payments.
 When this worked, capital would rise and there would be a steady income for encyclopedias.
 Later, rivalry grew, causing copyright to occur due to weak underdeveloped laws.
 Some publishers would copy another publisher's work to produce an encyclopedia faster and cheaper so consumers did not have to pay as much and thus could sell more.
 Encyclopedias made it to where middle-class citizens could basically have a small library in their own house.
 Europeans were becoming more curious about their society around them causing them to revolt against their government.